 —this might be unsettling but we have to ask you as the next of kin—

--but the map on my phone was much more reliable.
-Which was pretty notable, given that the map was shit.
+—but the map on my phone was much more reliable, which was notable, given that the map was shit.

-“No wonder that’s not working for you,” Will mumbled.
+“No wonder that’s not working for you,” Will snorted.
 “It looks like it was drawn by a grade schooler on Sketchup.
 Come on.
 This way.”